 Shallow slab window

-The geologic context of the shallow slab window scenario is shown in Figure 21A, and our thermal modeling for this scenario (Model group A) is displayed in Figure ¿fig:model_results?a and Figure ¿fig:model_tracers?a,.
+The geologic context of the shallow slab window scenario is shown in Figure ¿fig:neogene_sections?a, and our thermal modeling for this scenario (model group A) is displayed in Figure ¿fig:model_results?a and Figure ¿fig:model_tracers?a.
 The model begins at 24 Ma, corresponding to the time of opening of the Mendocino slab window under southern California [Wilson et al., 2005].
 A steady-state profile through the crust is truncated by a mantle adiabat to simulate direct contact with the ascended asthenosphere (for 0-6 Myr), after which the domain relaxes conductively to the conclusion of the model.
 Previous modeling by Erkan and Blackwell [2008] suggests that this scenario yields geotherms too hot to correspond to the modern regional geotherm.
-We confirm this assessment, finding that this scenario produces extremely "hot" geotherms that are above the stability of spinel lherzolite for much of the temperature domain of interest [Figure ¿fig:model_comparison?]. (is the final modeled geotherm really not within the spinel stability field, or simply way off the thermobarometrically determined xenolith geotherm, or both?
-Not clear about spinel field, if you compare model plot to figure 18 plot.
-I did not think that there was such a strong T control of the spinel field.
-Seems like Model A does not recover or xeno P-T geotherm, nor does it produce the seismically determined depth the lithos-astheno boundary-previous refs.
-Not sure about spinel field-double check)
+We confirm this assessment, finding that this scenario produces extremely "hot" geotherms that are at the upper boundary of spinel lherzolite stability for much of the temperature domain of interest [Figure ¿fig:model_comparison?], reproducing neither the xenolith geotherm determined in this study nor the seismically-determined depth of the lithosphere-asthenosphere boundary [e.g. Li et al., 2007].

 Stalled slab

-The geologic context of the stalled slab scenario is shown in Figure 21B, and our thermal modeling of this scenario (Model group B) is displayed in Figure ¿fig:model_results?b and Figure ¿fig:model_tracers?b,NEW TEXT HERE: tracks the potential thermal structure of oceanic plates stalled under the forearc at successive times.
-Each run begins at a specified time with the subduction of oceanic lithosphere assigned an initial thermal structure corresponding to the Global Depth and Heat model [Stein and Stein, 1992] for oceanic lithosphere of qa given age of oceanic crust.
+The geologic context of the stalled slab scenario is shown in Figure ¿fig:neogene_sections?b, and our thermal modeling of this scenario (model group B) is displayed in Figure ¿fig:model_results?b and Figure ¿fig:model_tracers?b.
+This scenario tracks the potential thermal structure of oceanic plates stalled under the forearc at a range of times.
+Each run begins at a specified time with the subduction of oceanic lithosphere assigned an initial thermal structure corresponding to the Global Depth and Heat model [Stein and Stein, 1992] for oceanic lithosphere of a given age of oceanic crust.